utluiz/my-markdown/README.md

 # TODO

+- Feature: new bootstrap markdown
+- BUG: hover on preview does not work whe there's little text, since the component is not occupying 100% of the height
 - Configure project properly to minify code
 - Make it possible to extend markdown without changing the plugin (?)